KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_happy_1_0.md

-It is wise to so honor your elders.
+It is wise to honor us so.